Fix: fatal: remote origin already exists

 Check for nested Git repositories.
 If you have a .git directory inside another Git repository’s subdirectory, you may be running commands in the wrong context.
 Run git rev-parse --show-toplevel to confirm which repository root you’re operating in.

 Check if you’re in a detached HEAD state.
-While a detached HEAD does not directly cause the “remote origin already exists” error, it can create confusion about which branch and remote you’re working with.
+A detached HEAD does not directly cause the “remote origin already exists” error, but it can create confusion about which branch and remote you’re working with.
 Make sure you’re on the correct branch before modifying remotes.

 Verify file system permissions.
 On Linux/macOS, if the .git/config file is read-only or owned by a different user, Git may fail in unexpected ways.
 Check permissions with ls -la .git/config and fix with chmod or chown if needed.